hapax/hapax.github.io/assets/minimal-networks.md

 h \leq n - 2.
 $$

-The total number of hubs in a minimal network is at most two less than the number of fixed nodes.
+The total number of hubs in a minimal network can be two fewer than the number of fixed nodes, but no more.

 ## 4. Applications and algorithms <a id="sec-4" name="sec-4"></a>